SofiaNords/celiacs-choice/README.md

 31. As a logged in user I can update my username and password so that I can change my display name and keep my profile secure

+32. As a user , I want to rate my post, So that other users can see how satisfied I was with the experience.

+33. As a user , I want to be able to categorise my post, So that other users understand what kind of restaurant or café it is.

 ### Project planning

 #### Agile Methodologies